 Exemptions from these requirements are as set out below and in section 3.1.2(e) of this volume.
-For a major permit modification requested for an existing stormwater management system, permitted before [effective date], where the purpose of the modification is solely to bring the system into compliance with applicable design and performance criteria that were applicable at the time of the current permit's issuance, such modification shall not require the system to comply with the performance criteria listed in sections 8.3.2 through 8.3.5 of this volume.
+For a major permit modification requested for an existing stormwater management system, permitted before June 28, 2024, where the purpose of the modification is solely to bring the system into compliance with applicable design and performance criteria that were applicable at the time of the current permit's issuance, such modification shall not require the system to comply with the performance criteria listed in sections 8.3.2 through 8.3.5 of this volume.

-The requirements in section 8.3 shall not apply to public transportation projects which have completed a PD&E Study prior to [effective date plus two years], or which are in the design or construction phases, as defined in FDOT's Project Development and Environment (PD&E) Manual as of [effective date].
-For public transportation projects that have completed a PD&E Study or are in the design or construction phases, stormwater design and performance criteria in effect prior to [effective date] shall apply.
-The requirements of section 8.3 shall apply to public transportation projects commencing the PD&E study phase, as described in PD&E Manual, after [effective date].
+The requirements in section 8.3 shall not apply to public transportation projects which have completed a PD&E Study prior to June 28, 2026, or which are in the design or construction phases, as defined in FDOT's Project Development and Environment (PD&E) Manual as of June 28, 2024.
+For public transportation projects that have completed a PD&E Study or are in the design or construction phases, stormwater design and performance criteria in effect prior to June 28, 2024,